davidwhitney/RESTbook/chapters/01_what_is_rest/index.md

 - RESTful applications are **Stateless** in nature - with each request containing all the information necessary, with any required session state stored on the client.
 Stateless design here is designed to increase reliability and scalability.
 - Consumers of RESTful applications are expected to **Cache** data and responses, following guidance and hints provided by the application.
 This caching constraint **counteracts the network performance penalties** that inherently come with stateless application designs which require additional data per-request.
 - RESTful applications **adhere to a Uniform Interface** - meaning that all REST applications can be interacted with in a similar way.
+- RESTful systems support **Layering** of system capabilities - where components can be layered together to produce more complex abstractions (e.g., a load-balancer fronting a HTTP API) without each layer being exposed to each others implementation.
+- RESTful systems support **Code on Demand** - where the application can extend the functionality of a client by transferring executable code (e.g., JavaScript) to the client to be executed.

+While all of those constraints are important, the most important constraint is the **Uniform Interface** constraint - which is the one that most people think of when they think of REST as it describes the **interface** of the API.

 ## The “Uniform Interface” of REST